Truist Park: Public hearing and vote

 Two weeks after the Atlanta Braves announced the new stadium project, the Cobb County Commission held a public hearing to vote on whether to approve the plan.
 Residents who both supported and opposed the plan began crowding into the meeting hall hours before the 7 p.m. hearing was to begin, many sporting "Cobb: Home of the Braves" T-shirts.
 After a one-hour public comment on the new stadium project, the Cobb County Commission voted 4–1 to approve a memorandum of understanding with the Atlanta Braves.
-On May 27, 2014, the Cobb County commissioners voted unanimously, 5–0, on the operating agreement that bound the county to borrow up to $397 million to build the new stadium.
+On May 27, 2014, the Cobb County commissioners voted unanimously, 5–0, on the operating agreement that bound the county to borrow up to $397 million to build the Braves new stadium.

 Appeal and aftermath

 Retired businessman Larry Savage, attorney Tucker Hobgood, and Austell resident Rich Pellegrino filed notices of appeal with the Georgia Supreme Court, to argue against issuance of the bonds.
 Attorneys Lesly Gaynor Murray and Blake Sharpton of law firm Butler Snow, the county's bond counsel, represented Cobb in the Supreme Court.
-The appeal was heard by the Georgia Supreme Court in February, 2015.
+The appeal was heard by the Georgia Supreme Court in February 2015.
 On June 29, 2015, the Georgia Supreme Court unanimously upheld the bond authorization.
 The failed appeal represented the last legal challenge to the SunTrust Park project.

 In July 2016, Cobb County commissioner Tim Lee lost his bid for re-election to challenger Mike Boyce.
 Boyce had called the election a delayed referendum on the stadium deal, but Lee pointed to four other commissioners who were re-elected promoting the Braves.

 Ballpark reputation

 The ballpark opened to positive reviews.
 Woody Studenmund of the Hardball Times called the park a "gem" and he was impressed with "the compact beauty of the stadium and its exciting approach to combining baseball, business and social activities."
 J.J.
 Cooper of Baseball America praised the "excellent sight lines for pretty much every seat."
 Cooper also noted that "the Wi-Fi works and it's very fast, even with a park full of smartphone users."

 For the first half of the opening season many believed that the new ballpark favored hitters.
-Fox Sports South announcer Chip Caray speculated that the park favored hitters because "it's a vacuum."
 In May 2017, Braves manager Brian Snitker said, "Everybody is going to like hitting here, not just left-handers."
-Despite the speculation, Truist Park is slightly favoring pitchers according to MLB park factors.
+Despite the speculation, Truist Park is neither favoring pitchers or hitters according to MLB park factors.

+Attendance

+(*) – There were no fans allowed in any MLB stadium in 2020 due to the COVID-19 pandemic.